 public service officer means a person who is employed in the Public Service under Part 3 of the Public Sector Management Act 1994.

-[Section 8A inserted by No. 67 of 2004 s.
+[Section 8A inserted: No. 67 of 2004 s.
 10.]

 8B.
 Disclosure of material personal interests

 (1) A director who has a notifiable interest in a matter involving the Authority must, as soon as possible after the relevant facts have come to the director’s knowledge, disclose the nature of the interest at a meeting of the board.